tmtsoftware/csw/docs/src/main/technical/command/command.md

 ### Submit

-To understand the flow of the Submit command please refer to this @ref[section](../../commons/command.md#the-submit-message).
+To understand the flow of the Submit command, please refer to this @ref[section](../../commons/command.md#the-submit-message).

 ![submit](media/submit.png)

 ### Oneway

-To understand the flow of Oneway please refer to this @ref[section](../../commons/command.md#the-oneway-message).
+To understand the flow of Oneway, please refer to this @ref[section](../../commons/command.md#the-oneway-message).

 ![oneway](media/oneway.png)

 ### Validate

-To understand the flow of the Validate command please refer to this @ref[section](../../commons/command.md#the-validate-message) and the code base for the implementation can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala#L154).
+To understand the flow of the Validate command, please refer to this @ref[section](../../commons/command.md#the-validate-message) and the code base for the implementation can be found @github[here](/csw-framework/src/main/scala/csw/framework/internal/component/ComponentBehavior.scala#L154).

 ### Command Response Manager